truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Upload Plugin" button has been removed from the "Jails" screen.
 To install a plugin, use "Plugins" instead.

+* The "ZFS" tab has been added to :ref:`Reporting`, providing graphs for "ARC Size" and "ARC Hit Ratio".

 .. _Hardware Recommendations:

 Hardware Recommendations